MrEfrem/initjs/README.md

 - `<project name>` is optional.
 If it isn't set then:

-  1. If a current directory contains existing Yarn project (contains `package.json` and `yarn.lock`) then it will be adjusted (NPM projects aren't supported).
+  1. If a current directory contains existing Yarn project (contains `package.json` and `yarn.lock`; NPM projects aren't supported) then:

+     - If a project is `Yarn 1` then it will be upgraded to `Yarn 2`.

+     - If a project already is `Yarn 2` then it will be adjusted.

   2. If `package.json` isn't found in a current directory then a new `Yarn 2` project will be created.

 - `--enable-global-cache` is optional and will act only in a new `Yarn 2` project.
+I.e. existing `Yarn 2` project won't be fixed.

 ## VSCode